 Use the appropriate verb tenses for your purpose and be consistent in your use of them.
-Review a paragraph from an assignment you are currently working on - what tenses are you using and why?
+Review a paragraph from an assessment you are currently working on.
+What tenses are you using and why?

-Present simple
+Present tense

-This is the most common tense used in academic writing (unless you are specifically referring to historical events or past research).
-It is commonly used to put forward facts and also to describe the work of other authors.
+The present tense is commonly used to put forward facts and to introduce the work of other authors.

-Jones (2015) suggests that one of the ways in which productivity in the workplace is increased is through flexible working arrangements.
+Jones (2025) suggests that one of the ways in which productivity in the workplace is increased is through flexible working arrangements.
 Flexible hours involves negotiating tasks and timeframes directly with employees.
 Managers and employees work together to develop suitable start and finishing hours based on the needs of the organisation.

-Present perfect
+Present perfect tense

-This tense is used to describe changes between the past or recent past and now.
+The present perfect tense can be used to describe changes between the recent past and now.
 You might use this to refer to recent research in your discipline where you want to emphasise a recent change.

-Over the last 10 years, large population increases in urban areas have led to significant traffic problems and this has affected the ability of businesses to conduct regular working hours (Nelson 2010, p.
-35).
+Over the last 10 years, large population increases in urban areas have led to significant traffic problems and this has affected the ability of businesses to conduct regular working hours (Nelson, 2022).

-Past simple
+Past tense

-This is used to describe a specific historical event or specific research carried out in the past.
+The past tense is used to describe a specific historical event or specific research carried out in the past.
 You might also use this to contrast with more recent research.